Abdullah-1420/hospital-emergency-management-program/README.md

 - Registration of the patient's personal data
 - View all patients
+- Search the patients by NationalID
 - Sending the patient to the initial diagnosis

 ### nurses

 - View patient data
+- Search the patients by NationalID
 - Writing the initial diagnosis of the patient
 - Sending the patient to the doctor